dojo/docs/dijit/_WidgetBase.rst

 Introduction
 ============

-dijit._WidgetBase is the base class for all widgets in dijit, and in general is the base class for all dojo based widgets.
+dijit/_WidgetBase is the base class for all widgets in dijit, and in general is the base class for all dojo based widgets.
-Usually widgets also extend other mixins such as :ref:`dijit._TemplatedMixin <dijit/_TemplatedMixin>`.
+Usually widgets also extend other mixins such as :ref:`dijit/_TemplatedMixin <dijit/_TemplatedMixin>`.

 Note that the underscore in the name implies not that _WidgetBase is a private class, but rather that it's a base class, rather than a widget directly usable.